Definition of

 A narrative is, on the other hand, a story or a novel : "The last narrative of the acclaimed Canadian author takes place in the 17th century," "The jury highlighted the dynamic and agile nature of the narrative that won the most important prize of the contest" .

-In rhetoric , finally, narration is one of the three parts into which speech can be divided.
+In rhetoric , likewise, narration is one of the three parts into which speech can be divided.
 Rhetorical narration refers to facts to clarify a particular issue and to enable the achievement of the speaker's purposes.

 Narration as a story